 The “Test button” on many popular controllers can be hit multiple times to view a nice test pattern.

 If this makes the pixel work (but the pixel didn’t work with your sequences), then you know that the problem is most likely in your software’s patch or other configuration.

 If you can make it light up in test mode, then you have verified that the pixel and controller are physically working.

 Then let’s head to the controller.
 The source of the problem we’re having often originates in the DMX protocol that is the basis of the e1.31 sACN, or Art-Net signal that we send our lights.

 In these protocols, we get 512 channels of control for each universe of lights.
 With RGB LED pixels, we can fit 170 pixels into that, taking up 510 channels – with 2 left over.

 Most often, in Christmas lighting, we just throw away those 2 channels and move on to the next universe.
 However, that’s not always the case and most controllers offer a method to switch between skipping those channels and not!

-When this switch is in the wrong position in your controller’s software, you’ll get a pixel that lights up in some colors, but not others.
+When this setting is wrong in your controller’s software, you’ll get a pixel that lights up in some colors, but not others.
 Make sure it’s set correctly for how you have designed your display!